PACVB Tourism and Hospitality COVID-19 Resource Page

 Restore HOI -- Peoria Area Businesses Health and Safety Re-Opening

-Whether you are a business-owner looking to safely reopen or a resident looking for a certified COVID-19 compliant place to shop, the Restore HOI website is best tool available in the Peoria area for health and safety protocol compliance.
+Whether you are a business owner looking to safely reopen or a resident looking for a certified COVID-19 compliant place to shop, the Restore HOI website is the best tool available in the Peoria area for health and safety protocol compliance.
 The site was created by a local coalition of public health officials, small business owners, and elected officials and provides guidelines and a certification process for businesses.
 This phased plan uses IDPH approved Restore Illinois guidance and leverages our region's unique strengths to allow the Peoria area economy to reopen while protecting residents' and travelers’ health and safety.
-On this website you’ll find local businesses that are complying with the reopening guidelines.
+On this website, you’ll find local businesses that are complying with the reopening guidelines.
 You can also register your own business as voluntarily compliant.
 Click here to view www.restorehoi.com

 Mask Guidelines for restaurants and bars

 The State of Illinois today announced revised guidelines for restaurants and bar establishments statewide to operate safely and help prevent the spread of COVID-19.
-Based on a recent increase in cases, these latest guidelines will require patrons to wear a mask during any interaction with wait staff, food service workers and other employees at bars and restaurants.
-Face coverings must be worn over the nose and mouth when patrons are approached and served by staff, including but not limited to when employees take patrons orders, deliver food and beverages, and service tables.
+Based on a recent increase in cases, these latest guidelines will require patrons to wear a mask during any interaction with the wait staff, food service workers and other employees at bars and restaurants.
+Face coverings must be worn over the nose and mouth when patrons are approached and served by staff, including but not limited to when employees take patrons' orders, deliver food and beverages, and serve tables.
 This guidance will also apply to other facilities with food services areas that are currently subject to the Restore Illinois guidance, such as indoor recreational facilities, museums and entertainment venues.

 New guidelines went into effect Wednesday, August 26 and will require face coverings to be worn both in indoor and outdoor dining settings in all 11 regions in the state.
 Full guidelines may be found on the Department of Commerce and Economic Opportunity (DCEO) website.